euwbah/musescore-xen-tuner/README.md

 >
 > ⚠️ Ligatured symbols **must not contain symbols that are already used as part of an accidental chain.**

-You only specify the degrees of chains that are declared as part of the ligature, in the order which you specified the chains.

 The ligatured symbols can be constructed with multiple symbols.
 Just like before, you can join symbols with periods.

-You can also specify more than one ligature declaration, regarding different chains.
-The ligatures will be search-and-replaced in the order which they are declared, so you can make some pretty complicated conditional ligaturing, if you must.
+You can also [specify more than one ligature declaration](#advanced-weak-ligatures--using-multiple-ligatures-at-once), regarding different chains.
+Though special care must be taken when deciding the order of declaration of the ligatures.
+[Read more here](#advanced-weak-ligatures--using-multiple-ligatures-at-once).

 ### Auxiliary operations